 12. mophie powerstation plus

-I never have enough battery power left on my phone (I’m looking at you, Snapchat!).
-The mophie power station plus external battery lets me charge devices on the go up to 2.5 times, even though it’s no bigger than a portable hard drive.
-I paid $99 for it in the stores, but it’s now available for just $71 on Amazon!
-The external charger makes my phone last even longer.
+I never have enough battery power left on my phone (I’m looking at you, Instagram!).
+The mophie powerstation plus lets me charge devices on the go up to 2.5 times, even though it’s no bigger than a portable hard drive (actually, it’s smaller!).
+It’s $80 in stores, but $70 on Amazon!
+This external charger makes my phone last even longer, when I need it most.

 13. Clearly Filtered Water Bottle

 Buying bottled water is costly and bad for the environment.
 Especially in developing countries where the tap water isn’t safe to drink, there needs to be a better solution.
 The Clearly Filtered Water Bottle is one of the best gifts for men who travel—it turns undrinkable tap and river water into drinkable water, and the insulated version keeps your water cold for up to 24 hours!

-The JBL Flip 4 Waterproof Portable Bluetooth Speaker is waterproof, so you can feel safe bringing it outdoors with you.
-You don’t have to worry about plugging it anywhere, as it lasts up to 12 hours.
-Bring it next time you’re out at the beach for a full day of your favorite music, or strap it to the outside of your backpack for some tunes while you’re hiking.
+The JBL Flip 4 Waterproof Bluetooth Speaker is waterproof, so you can feel safe bringing it outdoors and in the water with you.
+You don't have to worry about plugging it anywhere, as it lasts up to twelve hours.
+Bring it next time you're out at the beach for a full day of your favorite music, or strap it to the outside of your backpack for some tunes while you're hiking—it fits perfectly into your water bottle holder!

 15. ExOfficio Storm Logic Jacket